richmahn/en_ta/README.md

 ### Historical

-If you would like to see the original tranlsationAcademy workbench pages in DokuWiki, go to https://door43.org/en/ta/workbench.
+If you would like to see the deprecated tranlsationAcademy pages in DokuWiki, go to https://dw.door43.org/en/ta.
+You can still see the workbench pages at https://dw.door43.org/en/ta/workbench.